onflow/service-account/transactions/set-approved-id-list/2022/aug-3/README.md

 > Aug 3rd, 2022

 1 new external access node  - Greenfield One
-1 new external access node - flowty.io
+2 new external access nodes - flowty.io

 ## New method using Multisign tool